Get velto news & updates

 Where You Can Swap Solana Tokens

-When swapping Solana tokens with a Web3 wallet, you can pick your store (the decentralized exchange [DEX]), compare prices (via aggregators), and complete your purchase (the swap).
-Solana has a vibrant ecosystem with multiple options for swaps, but not all platforms are created equal.
+When swapping Solana tokens with a Web3 wallet, you can choose your platform (the decentralised exchange [DEX]), compare prices via aggregators, and execute the swap.
+Solana has a developed ecosystem with several options, but they're not all equivalent in terms of liquidity, routing, or reliability.

 Solana DEXs

-At the heart of token swaps are DEXs like Raydium, Orca, and Lifinity.
-These platforms use automated market makers (AMMs) and liquidity pools to let you swap one token for another without an order book.
-The benefits are speed and decentralization, while the cons is that sometimes liquidity can be shallow, leading to higher slippage.
+At the core of token swaps are DEXs like Raydium, Orca, and Lifinity.
+These platforms use automated market makers (AMMs) and liquidity pools to let you swap one token for another without a traditional order book.
+The advantages are speed and decentralisation; the drawback is that liquidity can sometimes be shallow, particularly on smaller pairs, which leads to higher slippage.

 Solana Swap Aggregators

-Instead of searching one DEX at a time, aggregators scan multiple platforms to find the best rate for your trade.
-If you’re hunting for efficiency, this is great, although they may add another layer of complexity.
+Rather than checking one DEX at a time, aggregators scan multiple platforms simultaneously to find the best available rate for your trade.
+If you're looking for efficiency and routing across fragmented liquidity, this approach is worth considering (though it adds another layer to understand when something doesn't go as expected).

 Web3 Wallets